-For this upside-down cake, the butter and sugar are creamed and spread into the cake pan; then the fruit is layered over the mixture and topped with cake batter.
+In traditional upside-down cake recipes, the fruit is first caramelized in a skillet.
+In our simplified version, the butter and sugar are creamed and spread into the cake pan; then the fruit is layered over the mixture and topped with cake batter.

 - 1 stick (1/2 cup) unsalted butter, room temperature, plus more for pan